murphye/cheap-gke-cluster/README.md

 13. *How do I use a domain name with my cluster?*

      If you have a domain name to use, you can add an A record with the load balancer IP address to point to your cluster.
-You can get this IP address by running the following:
+You can get this IP address by running the following (change `my-static-ip` to match what's in `terraform.tfvars`):

      ```
      ipaddress=$(gcloud compute addresses describe my-static-ip --format="value(address)")